chadulous/PixelVision8wiki/GameData_SupportedFileTypes.md

 # Supported File Types

-Here are the supported files that can go inside of a PV8 game:
+Outside of the data.json and info.json files which are required for a Pixel Vision 8 game to run, there are files that can go inside of a game project:

 <table>
   <tr>